 - Human fat samples: They collected samples from 18 regular sucralose users, 14 of whom were obese.
 The researchers noted that sucralose stimulated sugar consumption by the fat cells while encouraging fat-producing genes—an effect that was much more pronounced in the obese volunteers.
 This confirmed earlier findings that the artificial sweetener promotes diabetic risk factors: “We have much more confidence that low-calorie sweeteners are causing metabolic dysfunction,” Dr. Sen said in a press release.

 In an interview with MedPage Today, Dr. Sen expressed concern that artificial sweeteners are “promoted for use in weight loss,” when their negative effects are markedly worse in those who actually need to lose weight.
 Currently, he’s researching the metabolic effects of other types of artificial sweeteners—beyond sucralose.
 That said, the solution is not to go back to consuming sugar, Dr. Sen advised: He hopes health-care providers will steer patients away from both sugar-sweetened and artificially sweetened beverages.
+Learn more about the best and worst drinks for diabetics.

 Think your sweet tooth might be out of control?
 Watch for these signs, and follow this advice from dietitians on breaking your addiction to sweets.